jochemstoel/node-parallel-http/README.md

 Node-Parallel-HTTP
 ==================
-Node-Parallel-HTTP is a Javascript for make  **lot of different request simultaneously**.
+Node-Parallel-HTTP is a JavaScript lib for make  **lot of different request simultaneously**.
 It can use HTTP, HTTPS.
-It works with socks5 proxy for, exemple, use **TOR NETWORK**.
-You can use it for retrieve lot of data on internet.
-Or for realize some **bruteforce**.
+It works with socks5 proxy for, example, use **TOR NETWORK**.
+You can use it for retrieving lots of data on the internet.
+Or for realizes some **bruteforce**.

 ![exemple node parallel http](http://img4.hostingpics.net/pics/34195545t.gif)

 ![enter image description here](http://img4.hostingpics.net/pics/29390369p.gif)

-#It easy to uses !
+#It's easy to use !
-You can easly customise which website you want to visit and how to process these pages !
+You can easily customize which website you want to visit and how to process these pages !

 #Process